effective behaviour therapy: boost social skills today

 Modeling and role-playing are powerful for skill development because they:

-• Reduce anxiety about trying new behaviors in daily life.
+Reduce anxiety about trying new behaviours in daily life.

 Social Reinforcement and Positive Feedback

-Social reinforcement rewards you for practicing healthy behaviors, encouraging you to repeat them.
+Social reinforcement rewards you for practicing healthy behaviours, encouraging you to repeat them.
 It uses praise or positive feedback—like encouragement from others or a sense of accomplishment—to make change feel rewarding.

-As a key part of behavior therapy, social reinforcement helps you:
+As a key part of behaviour therapy, social reinforcement helps you:

 Exposure and Systematic Desensitization